petsc/petsc/src/docs/sphinx_docs/developers/documentation.rst

   promises to support our use case better with "foot" citations, which can be investigated when a new release is available.

 * When possible, please use SVG for images.
 SVG is web-friendly and will be automatically converted to PDF using ``rsvg-convert`` (installable with your package manager, e.g., ``librsvg2-bin`` on Debian/Ubuntu systems).
-If SVG originals are not available, it is useful to provide images in both web-friedly (such as PNG) and PDF formats.
+If SVG originals are not available, it is useful to provide images in both web-friendly (such as PNG) and PDF formats.
 This can be done with a wildcard extension, as in the following example, which uses ``ghost.png`` for the web but ``ghost.pdf`` when building a PDF with LaTeX.

   .. code-block:: rst